 By Published On: March 20, 2019Categories: Fear of Flying

 The recent Ethiopian Airlines 737 Max accident has created a stir for people who already experience flying anxiety.
-For people who aren’t afraid of flying, an incident like this tends to be just that — an isolated incident amongst millions and millions of safe flights.
-It is, of course, always disturbing and upsetting to see the loss of life.
+For people who aren’t afraid of flying, an incident like this tends to be just that — an unfortunate (obviously tragic and sad) isolated incident amongst millions and millions of safe flights.
+It is, of course, always disturbing and upsetting to see the airplane wing taking offloss of life.
+Nothing about this can have silver lining.
 At the same time, however, these incidents don’t tend to deter the non-fearful flyer from flying.
 (Probably not much differently than you feel with driving.
 If you hear about a fatal car accident, it likely doesn’t make you feel that you should stop driving).

 When someone is afraid to fly already, seeing an incident such as this one generally causes a setback.
 And because of the two 737 Max planes having similar accidents within several months of each other, the one most recent incident can start to feel less isolated, which can concretize the feeling that there are actual reasons not to fly.
 While all of the information isn’t known — is it pilot training (generally by certain airlines, or specifically with this type of plane)?
 Is it the planes? or something else? — this is almost besides the point when it comes to dealing with fear of flying.